MASH-Mushroom-Automation/MASH-Grower-Mobile/README.md

-# M.A.S.H.
-Grower Mobile App
+# MASH Grow Mobile App

 A Flutter mobile application for the M.A.S.H.
 (Mushroom Automation with Smart Hydro-environment) system that enables mushroom growers to monitor environmental conditions in real-time, control IoT devices remotely, receive critical alerts, and manage cultivation cycles—all with full offline capability.